Montana/delta-variant-covid-tracking/README.md

-# COVID-19: Delta Variant tracking
+# COVID-19: The Delta Variant

 The Delta Variant has additional spike mutations at positions `S:T19R`, `S:R158G`, `S:T478K`, and `S:D950N`.
 Additionally, it has a deletion at positions `S:E156-` and `S:F157-`.
 Many sequences in `Variant21A(Delta)` also have a deletion at positions `ORF8:D119- and ORF8:F120-.`.